top of page

 ree

-We all have a need to abide, to plug into the source of all love, joy, and peace.
-Our loving Savior is that source, and we are all desperate for Him, but something tends to hold us back.
-The thing that keeps us from abiding with Jesus in His healing, restorative presence is sin.
+We all have a need to abide, to connect with the source of love, joy, and peace.
+Our loving Savior is that source.
+We are all desperate for Him, yet something often holds us back.
+The barrier that keeps us from experiencing Jesus in His healing, restorative presence is sin.
 Whether it’s our own sin, someone else’s sin against us, or the impact of this fallen world, we often carry burdens through life.

-This baggage – guilt, shame, bitterness, hurt, regret, brokenness, worthlessness, you name it – keeps us from fully engaging with the One who wants to free us from all of it.
+This baggage—guilt, shame, bitterness, hurt, regret, brokenness, worthlessness—prevents us from fully engaging with the One who wants to free us from it all.

-We must lay what we’re carrying down at His feet and leave them there.
-Then there will be nothing to keep us from getting close to Jesus as we abide in Him.
-There is a woman in Scripture who shows us how she laid her burdens down so that she could abide, fully engaged, at the feet of Jesus.
-Let’s do Bible study!
+We must lay down what we carry at His feet and leave it there.
+Only then can we draw close to Jesus as we abide in Him.
+There is a woman in Scripture who exemplifies how to lay down burdens to abide fully at the feet of Jesus.
+Let’s explore her story through a Bible study.

 Read Luke 7:37-38.
 Why do you think the woman was doing what she was doing?

-This woman, so aware of her sin and so in adoration of her Lord, didn’t care who was watching or what they had to say.
-Her only concern was to make her love-filled, repentant heart known to Him.
+This woman, acutely aware of her sin and deeply adoring her Lord, didn’t care who was watching.
+Her only concern was to express her love and repentance to Him.

 How often do we approach Jesus in this way?
 Even if we are not living overtly sinful lives, we are all sinners.
-Do we live in continuous acknowledgement of our need for Him?
-Would we do what this woman had done, with at least one religious leader and possibly many others looking on?
+Do we continuously acknowledge our need for Him?
+Would we act as this woman did, even with religious leaders watching?

 What, if anything, is holding you back from openly expressing your faith in Jesus?